if Formula

 pred Sum2(l :< list I, s :> I) iff

-{the sum of the members of '!' is 's'}
+{the sum of the list elements of 'l' is 's'}

 case l of